List of Gladiators UK events: Powerball

 This cross between basketball and rugby in which 2 contenders faced 3 Gladiators on the Powerball pitch.
 Contenders had 60 seconds to place balls in the five scoring baskets on the pitch (2 points for a score in one of the four outer baskets and 3 points for the middle) whilst the Gladiators had to tackle the contenders, preventing them from scoring (though head-high tackles and similar moves were illegal for safety reasons and would result in the Gladiator being disqualified).
 A Gladiator could not touch a contender until they had stepped into the indicated zone on the mat.
 If any part of the contender or the ball touched the floor, the ball become invalid and could not be used to score.
 Before continuing, the contender was required to get a ball from the other container.
 If a Gladiator deliberately moved a scoring basket or blocked the opening, the affected player would be awarded the lost points after the game.
 This event became one of the most played events during Gladiators.
 From 1998 onwards, the rules were changed: there were only two Gladiators and each one targeted a specific contender.
+The signature tune for the female Gladiators was "We Are Family" by Sister Sledge and later "Sisters Are Doin' It for Themselves" by Eurythmics.
+The song used for the male Gladiators was "The Boys Are Back in Town" by Thin Lizzy and later "Let's Get Ready to Rhumble" by PJ & Duncan.
+If Wolf and Vulcan played together, "Bad Boys" by Inner Circle would be used.

 In series 9 and 10 (Sky series 1 and 2), the centre basket was worth 5 points.

 The BBC revival returned to three Gladiators and three points for the centre basket.

-The signature tune for the female Gladiators was "We Are Family" by Sister Sledge and later "Sisters Are Doin' It for Themselves" by Eurythmics.
-The song used for the male Gladiators was "The Boys Are Back in Town" by Thin Lizzy and later "Let's Get Ready to Rhumble" by PJ & Duncan.
-"Bad Boys" by Inner Circle was used when Wolf and Vulcan played together.